Tagalog profanity: Pakshet

 Pakshet is a portmanteau of the English words "fuck" and "shit", altered to fit the phonology of Filipino; the words pak and shet can also be used on their own to similar effect.
 While most commonly used as an interjection, rather non-intuitively for English speakers, pakshet can also be used as an insult describing a person, as in Pakshet ka!, which could be rendered as Fuck you! or [You] asshole! in English.

 Summit Media's Spot.ph online magazine claims that the word pakshet was popularized by the 2002 film Jologs, but given its etymology, it may date back to the first American contacts with the Philippines.

 Bwisit

-Bwisit (sometimes spelled bwisit), is a Tagalog expression used for unlucky events, or for something that is a nuisance.
+Bwisit (sometimes spelled buwisit), is a Tagalog expression used for unlucky events, or for something that is a nuisance.
 Mildly vulgar, it derives from the Philippine Hokkien expression 無衣食 (Pe̍h-ōe-jī: bō-uî-sít), literally meaning "without clothes or food".
-An example of use would be "Buwisit naman 'yang ulan na 'yan", meaning, "Damn that rain!", literally, "It's so unlucky that it rained."
+An example of use would be "Buwisit naman 'yang ulan na 'yan", meaning, "Damn that rain!", literally, "That rain is so annoying!"
+In Tagalog dub of 2gether: The Series, Thai actor Win Metawin on his dub on trailer said "Bwisit Ka!", "Damn you!" or "you're annoying".